johnalison/WorkingPhilosophy/BookNotes/BitcoinStandard.md

 - Money also serves as a unit of account: a metric with which to measure interpersonal value.

-- Historically different media served the function of money during a period which it had one of the best stock-to-flow ratios available to its population, but stopped when it lost that property.
+- Historically, different media served the function of money during a period which it had one of the best stock-to-flow ratios available to its population, but stopped when it lost that property.

-- gold is so chemically stable that it is virtually impossible to destroy; gold is impossible to synthesize from other materials and can only be extracted from its unrefined ore, which is extremely rare on our planet.
+- Gold is so chemically stable that it is virtually impossible to destroy; gold is impossible to synthesize from other materials and can only be extracted from its unrefined ore, which is extremely rare on our planet.

 - Silver may maintain its sporting connection for second place, but with notes that allow payments without having to move the monetary unit itself, second place in monetary competition is equivalent to losing out.